Grader-ISAGe/ISAGEearabic/ISAGe-Arabic/README.md

 2. Put the content of the link bolow in the "requirements" folder : https://drive.google.com/drive/folders/1wGI8jdHtk1Ny0h171RUa1qEKcjp3fznh?usp=sharing

+3. Introduce (question, student answer, reference answer and difficulty) to the getScore function as in the example in the main function.

-3. The code is written to test several pairs of reference answers and student answers.
+5. The code is written to test several pairs of reference answers and student answers.
 That's why we used "Arrays" for the questions and answers each time.
 If the code is to be used to test a single pair then put the question, the reference answer and the student answer each in an "Array".
 All functions that take the parameters named "AllQuestionCorpus" or "ResponsesCorpus" must be in the folowing syntax: